RWTH-EBC/AixCaliBuHA/README.md

 **Aix** (from French Aix-la-Chapelle)
 **Cali**bration for **Bu**ilding and **H**V**A**C Systems

-This framework attempts to make the process of calibrating models used in Building and HVAC Systems easier.
+This framework automates the process of calibrating models used in Building and HVAC Simulations.

 # Key features
 - Performing a **Sensitivity Analysis** to discover tuner parameters for the calibration